KULL-Centre/ColabCALVADOS/simulate_and_reweight/README.md

 ## Setting up and running an MD simulation

 7. In "5.
-Set force field and simulation time", one can select "Break_CALVADOS" to add random noise to the amino-acid stickiness parameters of the CALVADOS model (λ values).
-The resulting simulations will not be trustworthy.
-This function is added for teaching purposes, so that the effect of reweighting could be appreciated more when using a force field that does not reproduce experimental data accurately.
-The default option “AUTO” will set the simulation time depending on sequence length.
+Set force field and simulation time", the default option “AUTO” will set the simulation time depending on sequence length.
 The longer the IDR, the more heterogeneous the ensemble of conformations it can adopt.
 Moreover, the reconfiguration time of IDRs increases with increasing sequence length.
 Therefore, longer sequences will require more sampling.
-Typical simulation times range from ca. 5 min (a 71-ns-long simulation of an IDR of 70 residues), 7 min (71-ns-long simulation of an IDR of 140 residues), to 34 min for a 373-ns-long simulation of an IDR of 351 residues.
+Typical simulation times range from ca. 5 min (a 71-ns-long simulation of an IDR of 70 residues), 7 min (71-ns-long simulation of an IDR of 140 residues), to 34 min for a 373-ns-long simulation of an IDR of 351 residues.<br>
+The option "Break_CALVADOS" adds random noise to the amino acid stickiness parameters of the CALVADOS model (λ values).
+The resulting simulations will not be trustworthy.
+This function is added for teaching purposes, so that the effect of reweighting could be appreciated more when using a force field that does not reproduce experimental data accurately.
 8. Run the subsequent three cells one by one to import relevant modules.
 9. Start simulations by running "6.
 Run MD simulation".